kg-construct/rml-io/section/target-vocabulary.md

 </pre>

 The following example shows a Target of a
-CoAP in N-Quads format without compression:
+HTTP Server Sent Events stream in N-Quads format without compression:

 <pre class="ex-target">
 &lt;#HTTPSSEStream&gt; a rml:LogicalTarget;